 Improving the quality of life for patients is a top priority.
 We place patient need for autonomy, self-esteem, and desire for societal re-integration above all.

 We are committed to achieving the highest standards of quality across all our operations.
 Integrity, reliability and transparency are at the forefront of all our collaborations and engagements.

-Neurinnov, a spin-off from INRIA and the University of Montpellier, was founded in 2018 by directors: David Guiraud, CSO, David Andreu, CTO, and Serge Renaux, CEO.
+Neurinnov, a spin-off from INRIA and the University of Montpellier, was founded in 2018 by directors: David Guiraud, CSO and David Andreu, CTO.